 In this time of crisis, we all have the responsibility to care for and support our most vulnerable communities.
 Young people and their concerns are often left out of decision-making efforts, despite their being the ones most directly affected by changes in the education system.
 We need to support the wellbeing of our students by investing in the supports that will truly guide them through to adulthood.
-Eliminating the New York City Department from New York City schools is a great first step towards that goal.
+Eliminating the contract with the Chicago Police Department is a great first step towards that goal.
 If you have any questions, please reach out to Jessica Alcantara, Staff Attorney, at jalcantara@advancementproject.org, or to Maria Fernandez, Senior Campaigns Strategist, at mfernandez@advancementproject.org.
-We fully support the passing of this resolution, and we believe this is what it will take to ensure our young people are safe, healthy, and thriving in their schools and communities during and after this crisis.
+We fully support ending Chicago Public School's contract with the Chicago Police Department, and we believe that this is what it will take to ensure our young people are safe, healthy, and thriving in their schools and communities during and after this crisis.